 Complete LinkedIn industry list in Campaign Manager

 LinkedIn is the largest social network for business contacts.
-Businesses are divided into industries, which consist of main categories and subcategories.
+Businesses are divided into LinkedIn industries, which consist of main categories and subcategories.

 Which corporate sectors are available on LinkedIn?